 - BUTEX Scholarships for North American Students.
 Open to undergraduate students currently enrolled at an institution in the US or Canada, for study for a semester or academic year at a BUTEX-affiliated institution in the UK.
 Each scholarship is for 500 pounds, payable after awardees have arrived and registered at the host university.

-- DAAD German Academic Exchange Service offers awards for semester or year study, senior thesis research, and/or internships in Germany, with preference for projects or programs based at or organized by a German university.
+- DAAD German Academic Exchange Service offers awards for semester, year, or summer study, senior thesis research, and/or internships in Germany, with preference for projects or programs based at or organized by a German university.
 Open to students with sophomore or junior standing at the time of application; students generally must be US or Canadian citizens, though foreign nationals may be eligible to apply if they have been full-time students at an accredited US or Canadian institution for more than one year and will return to the US or Canada to complete their Bachelor’s degree after the scholarship period.

 - Diversity Abroad offers $500 awards for semester or summer study or an internship at a member program or university.
 Open to US citizens and permanent residents who have a GPA of 2.75 or better; economically disadvantaged students, African-American, Asian-American, Hispanic/Latino, Multiracial/ethnic or Native-American students, as well as students who will study outside of western Europe and Australia, are encouraged to apply.
 (Not all Diversity Abroad members are approved by MHC for study abroad, so be sure to check our list of approved programs.)